 The Admissions Committee looks for applicants who demonstrate a strong undergraduate academic record.
 While approximately 33 percent of new MBA students come from a business undergraduate degree, applicants with a variety of undergraduate and professional backgrounds are encouraged to apply.
 Undergraduate grade point averages for admitted students normally range from 2.90 to 4.00, while the majority of students have averages above 3.00.
 Any graduate coursework will be taken into account in the admissions process, but the common denominator for all applicants is still the undergraduate GPA.

 Although cut-off scores are not implemented in the admissions process, it is expected that the applicant will show a good deal of promise through their GMAT or GRE test scores.
 GMAT scores typically range from the mid-500s through the upper-700s.
 To convert your GRE scores, use this online tool.
 Applicants interested in learning more about the GMAT can contact the Graduate Management Admissions Council.
 For more information on the GRE test, visit ETS.org.

-Recommendations should be solicited from individuals who can objectively comment on an applicant's performance in an academic or professional environment.
+A recommendation should be solicited from an individual who can objectively comment on an applicant's performance in an academic or professional environment.

 The Admissions Committee looks for essays that clearly and concisely answer each question.
 Be sure to check for spelling and grammatical errors.